Areas of Study

-The PhD in Urban Affairs focuses on urban problem-solving with a community-engaged approach and an interdisciplinary framework.
+The PhD in Urban Affairs focuses on urban problem-solving with an interdisciplinary framework and a community-engaged approach.
 The program draws from a wide range of Social Science disciplines including City Planning, Social Work, Public and Nonprofit Administration, Criminology, Political Science, Anthropology, and Sociology.
 It is designed to prepare graduates with the necessary skills in research, evaluation, and policy design to address the kinds of socioeconomic challenges that face Memphis and other cities like it.
 The combination of training in theory development and application will prepare graduates for careers in public, nonprofit, private, and educational sector positions as advanced policy analysts, researchers, administrators, and academics.

 The 48-hour Master's degree in City & Regional Planning prepares students for careers concerned with the physical development of communities, and the interaction of that development with the social, economic, and environmental well-being of communities.
 The program is fully accredited by the Planning Accreditation Board.
 Undergraduate students can pursue a Bachelor of Professional Studies with a concentration in Urban Studies.

 The department offers bachelor's degree and a Master of Arts in Criminal Justice.
 The study of crime and justice is complex as researchers, practitioners, and policy makers tackle issues of policing strategies, corrections, capital punishment, violence, gangs, addiction, and international crime.
 The department emphasizes research, scholarship, service and community outreach.